ardizanki2919/twistail/README.md

 To understand the key differences between these two popular open-source licenses, please refer to the [Apache License 2.0][tldr-apache] and the [MIT License][tldr-mit] on tldrlegal.com.

-> Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you,
-> as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 Copyrights in this project are retained by their contributors.

 See the [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) files for more information.